kubernetes-hy/kubernetes-hy.github.io/data/part-1/4-introduction-to-storage.md

 <exercise name='Exercise 1.10: Even more services'>

-  Split the main application into two different containers within a single pod:
+  Split the "Log output" application into two different containers within a single pod:

   One generates a new timestamp every 5 seconds and saves it into a file.
   The other reads that file and outputs it with its hash for the user to see.